sindresorhus/sindresorhus.github.com/data/apps/folder-peek.md

 ##### Links

 You can use Folder Peek to access links too.
 Drag and drop the URL from the Safari address bar into a folder.
 You will end up with a file with a `.webloc` extension.
 When you click that file in Folder Peek, it will open in your browser.

+##### Desktop folder

+You could add the “Desktop” folder to Folder Peek and then [hide the desktop icons](https://beebom.com/how-hide-desktop-icons-mac/) for a cleaner look.

 <br>